JialunC/Trilogy_grading/README.md

 4. Edit mysql.createConnection params in your students' projects, using the DB info above.
 5. After npm installations and then you can start testing your students' projects.

+## Project 2
+1. Sequelize and Sequelize-cli will be installed with `vagrant provision`.

 ## Debt
 1. MySQL root user is not working.
 If you need to log into mysql as root, use `sudo mysql -u root`.
 2. And more...